Final Fantasy Type-0

 - 35 % neutral mentions

-The music in the game has received widespread acclaim, with many reviewers praising the strong soundtrack that features a rich blend of choir, vocals, and orchestral elements reminiscent of classic Final Fantasy scores.
-While the composer may not yet be on par with legendary figures like Nobuo Uematsu, there is a consensus that the music is a significant highlight of the game, enhancing the overall experience and evoking nostalgia for long-time fans of the series.
-Overall, the soundtrack is described as amazing and a key factor in the game's appeal.
+The music in the game has received widespread acclaim, with many reviewers praising the impressive soundtrack that features a blend of choir, vocals, and orchestral elements reminiscent of classic Final Fantasy titles.
+While the composer may not yet be on par with legendary figures like Nobuo Uematsu, there is a strong belief in his potential for future greatness.
+Overall, the music significantly enhances the gaming experience, contributing to the game's nostalgic appeal and engaging atmosphere.

 “The soundtrack is amazing!”